-According to the church father responsible for the modern 4-gospel canon, Irenaeus of Lyons, the remaining extant canonical Gospel, Luke, was used by a group called the Marcionites, who did not even believe Jesus Christ was made from human flesh, let alone was born on Earth from a virgin woman.
+According to the church father responsible for the modern 4-gospel canon, Irenaeus of Lyon, the other canonical Gospel, Luke, was used by a group called the Marcionites, who did not even believe Jesus Christ was made from human flesh, let alone was born on Earth from a virgin woman.
 Though there is growing contention about whether the group’s figurehead, Marcion, personally used a version of Luke’s gospel, one intriguing speculation is that it was Marcion’s disciple, Lucan, who took Luke’s Gospel to Rome and propagated it.

 These details, although they highlight bold inclinations to adjust Jesus Christ based on each sect’s agenda, is not hard proof Jesus did not exist; but, upon deeper investigation, they do expose more cracks in Christianity’s foundation than a simple problem of later interpolations.